Datta78/daily-wins/daily-wins.md

   today we did learn about git and GitHub more about it

 to day was awesome
+d
-did some good research for myself and my projects and also did join dn
+id some good research for myself and my projects and also did join dn

+no tp from next day